comake/openapi-operation-executor/README.md

 This library provides a helper method to perform operations (web requests) specified by an [OpenAPI spec](https://www.openapis.org/).

-Every operation in an OpenAPI spec has a unique field used to identify it, called an operationId.
-The `executeOperation` method of this library allows a developer to send properly formatted requests to an API by supplying an OpenAPI spec (as JSON), the operationId of the operation they want to perform, and the proper arguments for that operation.
-This makes it so that the developer does not have to take the time to generate an SDK out of an OpenAPI spec every time they need to work with a new spec or every time one changes (for example using the [openapi npm package](https://github.com/openapi/openapi)).
-Not having an SDK installed per API they need to interact with also reduces their application's bundle size.
+Every operation in an OpenAPI spec has a unique field used to identify it, called an `operationId`.
+This library allows you to send properly formatted requests to an API by supplying an OpenAPI spec (as JSON), the `operationId` of the operation you want to perform, and the arguments for that operation.
+This makes it so that you do not have to take the time to generate an SDK out of an OpenAPI spec every time you need to work with a new spec or everytime an API/spec changes (for example using the [openapi npm package](https://github.com/openapi/openapi)).
+This also reduces your application's bundle size by removing dependencies on multiple SDKs per API your application needs to interact with.

 ## Installation